fcs-cs/cs2/modules/01-Git/_posts/2019-01-04-github-flow.md

 4. Discussion
 5. Merge

+There is a great explaination on [GitHub's website](https://guides.github.com/introduction/flow/)

 However, Before we get started there are a couple of important things that we have to do first.

 ### [VSCode GitHub Pull Request Extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)